Do I Still Send a Tax Return if I Made a Loss?

 Yes, even if you make a loss during a financial period, you still need to send a tax return for it so that HMRC know!

-Despite their sometimes-scary sounding letters, HMRC can’t actually read minds, and will assume you have tax to pay unless you submit a tax return saying otherwise.
+Despite their sometimes-scary sounding letters, HMRC can’t actually read minds, and will assume you have tax to pay unless you complete a tax return saying otherwise.

 What if my business has stopped trading?